St John the Baptist Church of England Primary School

 Our P.E. curriculum is enhanced by specialist sports teachers and activities undertaken through the Brookfield Cluster.
 The school has achieved Sports Active Mark; reflecting the high priority given to this area of the curriculum.

-Swimming instruction is given to children in Year 3 and any new pupils in Year 4 who have not previously had school swimming lessons.
+Swimming instruction is given to children in Year 3 and Year 5 and any new pupils in Year 4 who have not previously had school swimming lessons.

 Extra Curriculum Activities